ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 Inputs:

 - `cli_cfg`:     A `ClientConfig` struct.
-- `m`:           An integer value corresponding to the number of Privacy Pass tokens to generate.
+- `m`:           A uint8 value corresponding to the number of Privacy Pass tokens to generate.

 Outputs:

-- `client_data`: An array of byte arrays.
+- `client_data`: An array of `opaque<1..2^32-1>` types.
 This data is kept private until the redemption phase of the protocol.
-- `issue_data`:  An array of byte arrays, sent in the client's message during the issuance phase.
+- `issue_data`:  An array of `opaque<1..2^32-1>` types, sent in the client's message during the issuance phase.
-- `gen_data`:    A byte array of arbitrary length that corresponds to private data stored by the client, following on from the generation process.
+- `gen_data`:    An `opaque<1..2^32-1>` type that corresponds to private
+                 data stored by the client, following on from the generation process.

 ### PP_Issue